 If You Have Been Injured in a Construction Accident, Contact an Attorney

 In many cases, injured construction workers can receive workers’ compensation benefits that will help cover medical expenses and lost wages.
 In some instances, it may even be possible to hold other third-parties accountable, if negligence was involved.
-Those injured in a construction accident should contact a D.C. workers’ compensation attorney in order to better assess the situation and determine what the right step moving forward is.
+Those injured in a Northwest D.C. construction accident should contact a D.C. workers’ compensation attorney in order to better assess the situation and determine what the right step moving forward is.